Omni Calculator logo

 Unlike other forms of debt, such as credit cards and mortgages, direct loans are daily interest loans, which means that interest accrues (accumulates) daily.
 Depending on whether your loans are subsidized or unsubsidized, you may or may not be responsible for paying the interest that accrues during all periods.

-Also, as we mentioned, student loan interest rates are usually lower than other rates, for example, personal loan rates.
-Besides, the government often intervenes, directly or indirectly, on the credit market to regulate the rates and fees to reduce the burden on students.
+As we mentioned, student loan interest rates are usually lower than other rates, such as personal loan rates.
+Besides, the government often intervenes, directly or indirectly, in the credit market to regulate rates and fees to reduce the burden on students.
 Still, there are further elements to consider.

 More specifically, the following situations also mean interest capitalization: